louisdorard/machine-learning-canvas/README.md

 * canvas.html: the canvas in html
 * Machine Learning Canvas vX.pdf: a pdf version of the above
 * churn.pdf: an example of the canvas applied to churn detection
-* LICENSE: the full GPL v2.0 license
+* LICENSE: the full Creative Commons Attribution 4.0 license
 * README.md: what you're reading now

 ## How to use the html canvas